STEEP: STEM Entrepreneurial Excellence Program

 STEEP Detroit is a 10-month business incubator program for Black/African-American women entrepreneurs or small-business owners of science, tech, or tech-enabled companies.
 STEEP Detroit is designed to support the particular needs of Black/African-American female business owners and entrepreneurs in the science, tech, or tech-enabled sector in preparing their business to be sustainable, growth- and investment-ready, and customer-focused.

-STEEP Detroit will engage participants in two consecutive cohorts in 2021, with cohort #1 launching in January and cohort #2 beginning in May.
+STEEP Detroit engaged participants in two consecutive cohorts in 2021, with cohort #1 having ended in May, and cohort #2 ending in September.

 Cohort #1: Applications opened on October 29, 2020, and the deadline was at 11:59 p.m. on December 1, 2020.

 Cohort #2: Applications opened on March 22, 2021, and the deadline was at 11:59 p.m. on April 12, 2021.

 STEEP Detroit cohort #1 and #2 have ended.
 We thank the numerous individuals who came together to launch this pilot initiative, from the founding partners, the program staff, to mentors and coaches, and many industry professionals.